zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 title: Interactive Gaming API
 description:
 platform: Objective-C
-updatedAt: Thu Jan 10 2019 23:15:34 GMT+0000 (UTC)
+updatedAt: Thu Jan 10 2019 23:18:35 GMT+0000 (UTC)
 ---
 # Interactive Gaming API
-The Interactive Gaming API is composed of **Objective-C Interface** and **C++ Interface**,
+The Interactive Gaming API is composed of the **Objective-C Interface** and **C++ Interface**,

-This page provides the Objective-C Interface, with which you can integrate the voice and video function into your app on the iOS platform.
+This page provides the Objective-C interface, with which you can integrate the voice and video function into your app on iOS.

 ## Basic Methods (AgoraRtcEngineKit)

-`AgoraRtcEngineKit` is the basic interface class of Agora Native SDK.
-Creating an AgoraRtcEngineKit object and then calling the methods of this object enables the use of Agora Native SDK’s communication functionality.
+`AgoraRtcEngineKit` is the basic interface class of the Agora Native SDK.
+Creating an `AgoraRtcEngineKit` object and then calling the methods of this object enables the use of the Agora Native SDK’s communication functionality.

-### Initialize (sharedEngineWithAppId)
+### Initializes (sharedEngineWithAppId)

 ```
 + (instancetype _Nonnull)sharedEngineWithAppId:(NSString * _Nonnull)appId
                                       delegate:(id<AgoraRtcEngineDelegate> _Nullable)delegate;
 ```

 This method initializes the `AgoraRtcEngineKit` class as a singleton instance.
-Call this method to initialize service before using `AgoraRtcEngineKit`.
+Call this method to initialize the service before using the `AgoraRtcEngineKit` object.

-The SDK uses `Delegate` to inform the application on the engine runtime events.
-All methods defined in Delegate are optional implementation methods.
+The SDK uses `Delegate` to inform the app on the engine runtime events.
+All methods defined in `Delegate` are optional implementation methods.

 <table>
 <colgroup>